zerowidth/iphone_data/README.txt

 == DESCRIPTION:

-Script to dump data from an iPhone's synced data
+Script to dump data from an iPhone's sync backup files.

+== THANKS TO:

-Thanks to masque /at/ pobox.com for his unravel.perl script, http://calmstorm.net/iphone/unravel.perl
+* masque /at/ pobox.com for his unravel.perl script, http://calmstorm.net/iphone/unravel.perl
+* Tim Pease for bones
+* Ara Howard for main
+* Ben Bleything and Patrick May for plist

 == FEATURES/PROBLEMS: